sikander-nawaz/Python_Volunteer_Teaching/README.md

 # Python_for_Beginners
-Sharing experience on [iCodeGuru](https://icodeguru.weebly.com/) with experienced individuals focusing on Python, aiding in the technical growth of underprivileged students.
+Sharing experience on [iCodeGuru](https://icodeguru.weebly.com/) - where students can learn and polish their skills (coding, presentation etc) with experienced individuals.
 This repository offers a collection of python-related videos and materials.

 [Google Colab Sheet](https://colab.research.google.com/drive/1MZQSbFPSa0z5cddZoeFAYBf1SvvAtXcD?usp=sharing)